Here you’ll find essential information regarding the Suffolk 100.

 The Routes, Feed Stations and Toilet Stops

 The Long route has 3 available stops.
 These are at 27/56/82 miles.
 These are at Snape/Huntingfield/Kettleburgh.
-There is also free tea/coffee facilities at the last stop if you aren’t too worried about your time!

 The Long route comes to a junction just after 46 miles at Blythburgh which turns right onto the A12.
 Although the speed limit is 30mph, you should be aware that you will turn right onto the A12 – vehicles approaching from your left (Ipswich direction) travel round a left hand bend, so visibility is reduced.
 Be careful when making this manoeuvre as you will be starting from a stopped position.